How to Reply to University Offers

 When replying to offers on UCAS, you'll need to:

-1. Select a Firm Choice: This is your top choice—the university you’ll attend if you meet the conditions of the offer.
+Select a Firm Choice: This is your top choice—the university you'll attend if you meet the conditions.

-2. Select an Insurance Choice: This is your backup in case you don’t meet the conditions of your firm's offer.
+Select an Insurance Choice: This is your backup in case you don't meet your firm's conditions.

 Your firm choice should be the university that excites you the most.
 Think about:

-• Facilities and Support: Does the university provide the resources you need for success?
+Facilities and Support: Does the university provide the resources you need?

 Your insurance choice should offer slightly lower entry requirements than your firm choice but still be somewhere you'd be happy to study.